 12. Herbaceous Plant Materials.
-Second term.
-Credit two hours.
-Lecture, T 8.
+Second and first term.
+Credit: second term, two hours; first term, one hour.
+Prerequisite, course 1 or permission to register.
+Lecture, second term, T 8.
 Plant Science 37.
-Laboratory, T or Th 1.40-4.
+Laboratory: second term, T or Th 1.40-4, Plant Science 15; first term, W 10-12 or F 11-1.
 Plant Science 15.
-Assistant Professor ALLEN.
+Doctor ALLEN and Mr. WHEELER.

 A study of the ornamental herbaceous plants used in landscape and garden plantings.
-Emphasis is placed on the identification, use, and culture of springflowering bulbs and perennials.
-The class visits Rochester parks and gardens in late May.
-Laboratory and transportation fee, \$7.
+Emphasis is placed on the identification, use, and culture of garden flowers.
+All members of the class are required to participate in an excursion to Rochester parks and gardens in late May.
+Laboratory and transportation fee; second term, \$7; first term, \$5.